-From ROMA TERMINI railway station take the train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then walk towards the Via Appia Antica
+From ROMA TERMINI train station, take a train that stops at SANTA MARIA DELLE MOLE then walk towards the Via Appia Antica.

 Bath complex

 Marino / Place to visit - Archaeological areas

 A bath complex of the Roman imperial period has been found in this area, probably because of the presence of natural springs of sulphur water.
 Its proximity to the road and the well-worn thresholds have convinced archaeologists that the baths were probably open to the public and very popular.
 The materials found during the excavations, including coins with the effigy of members of the imperial family, attest to the continuous use of the building from the 1st to the 3rd century AD.